A theory of learning data statistics in diffusion models, from easy to hard: Introduction

 \section{Introduction}

 Introduced only ten years ago, diffusion models \citep{sohldickstein2015deep,ho_denoising_2020,song_generative_2019} quickly reached state-of-the-art performance in generative modeling.
 Yet our theoretical understanding of why these models learn so efficiently remains limited compared to our understanding of neural networks in ``standard'' supervised learning.
-For example, one robust finding in both classical and recent studies of supervised learning has been that neural networks exhibit a \emph{simplicity bias} -- they first learn simpler features of their target before moving to more complex features.
-This effect can be seen both in time during training, or as a function of the training set size.